riflechess/riflechess.github.io/stp/summaries/Board_of_Zoning_Appeals_Meeting_-_Canceled.md

 date:
 ---
 #### Meeting Info

-* **Meeting Type**: Board of Zoning Appeals Meeting (canceled)
+* **Type:** Board of Zoning Appeals Meeting (Canceled)
-* **Purpose**: No specific agenda or topics mentioned, but usually deals with zoning appeals and variances
-* **Date/Time**: Unknown/canceled
-* **Context**: This meeting was listed as canceled, so there were no updates or decisions made.
+* **Purpose:** [No stated purpose, meeting was canceled]
+* **Date/Time:** [Not specified]

 #### Summary

-There is no information to summarize since the meeting was canceled.
-If you're looking for updates on zoning-related matters in Saint Paul, I recommend checking with the city's planning department or visiting their website for more information.
+Unfortunately, this meeting was canceled and there is no summary to provide.
+The city's website indicates that the meeting was not held, but it does not provide any additional context or information about why the meeting was canceled.